 Since everyone is different, everything I suggest is an experiment.
 A strategy that works for others might not be best for you.
 I work with clients as if we’re playing a game of chess because when one piece moves, nearly everything else changes.
 Therefore, it’s important for us to check in at least once or twice while the plan is in play.
 If the plan doesn’t work, it’s not your fault, it’s the plan’s fault and we can change it!
 Self-care does not mean going it alone.
 Big changes take time and require support.

 I enjoy helping people find their own ways to health amidst today’s tsunami of conflicting and changing health advice.
-It takes time to clear up nutrition myths and commit to change, so please be patient with yourself.
-A good first step for everyone is to thoroughly chew whole, unprocessed foods (the kind your great-grandmother ate) and do it with a smile on your face!
+It takes time to clear up nutrition myths and commit to change.
+A good first step for everyone is to thoroughly chew whole, unprocessed foods (the kind your great-grandmother ate) and do it with a smile on your face.

-- Dietetic Internship at University of Virginia Health Systems 2008
+- 10-month Dietetic Internship at University of Virginia Health Systems, 2008

-- Career as computer programmer and tester in Chicago, Illinois
+- Career as computer programmer and tester in Chicago, Illinois, 1997

-- Bachelor’s Degree in Business Management from Indiana University in Bloomington, Indiana 1996
+- Bachelor’s Degree in Business Management from Indiana University in Bloomington, Indiana, December of 1996